-To prepare the syrup: In a small saucepan bring one cup of water to a boil and drop to a simmer, add the sugar, noga and stir well.
+To prepare the syrup: In a small saucepan bring one cup of water to a boil and then drop to a simmer, add the sugar, Noga, and ginger (if using) and stir well.
 Simmer for 15 minutes, then strain through a coffee filter and store in a clean bottle.
 Allow to cool, then store in the refrigerator for up to a month.

 For the cocktail: In a collins glass combine the lime juice, syrup, and rhum and stir well.
 Fill with ice cubes, then ginger beer or seltzer, and add a couple dashes of angostura.
 Stir gently with a straw and garnish with a lime wheel dipped in Aleppo pepper.

 Variations & Ideas:

 Dark Jamaican rum, lime, noga syrup, ginger beer, pineapple wedge dipped in Shabazi N38, prepare as above

 Young coconut water, Haitian clairin, noga syrup, lime juice, shake with ice and serve in a rocks glass over ice with a lime twist

 Juice oranges, limes, and collard greens, fine strain. mix the juice with ice, cachaça, noga syrup and seltzer in a collins glass, stir gently until cold and garnish with a cilantro sprig and a lime wheel

 Other ways to use the noga syrup: